Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: The username of the user that is used to login to the database.

+- `deleteDBAfterStopped: boolean`

+Required: No

+Default: true

+Gotchas: This option is intended to be for internal debugging purposes only and not meant for people to use.
+As such, this option will not follow Semantic Versioning.

+Description: Changes whether or not the database will be deleted after it has been stopped.
+If set to `true`, the database WILL be deleted after it has been stopped.

 ## If using Ubuntu 24.04 and newer

 Selecting what MySQL version to use is not currently supported on Ubuntu 24.04 and newer.
 To use this package on Ubuntu 24.04 and newer you must have the `mysql-server` package installed on your system and `ServerOptions.version` must either be the version that is installed on the system or undefined.